drcandacemakedamoore/cleanX/docs/medical-professionals.rst

 Introduction
 ============

-`cleanX` is a package meant to ease the preparation of data for machine learning or other algorithms created with some types of radiology imaging data.
+`CleanX` is a package meant to ease the preparation of data for machine learning or other algorithms created with some types of radiology imaging data.
 The package was developed specifically for chest X-rays; however, some of Cleanx's functionality can be used with